wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 Issue Conventions
 -----------------

-The IHEWAreport issue tracker is for actionable issues.
+The IHEWAdataanalysis issue tracker is for actionable issues.

 Questions about installation, distribution, and usage should be taken to the project's `wateraccounting.slack.com#issue